mihanovak1024/pg-startup-essay-highlights/README.md

 6. Don't take rejections personally
 7. Be able to downshift into consulting (if appropriate)
 8. Avoid inexperienced investors
-9. Know where you stan.
+9. Know where you stand

 ### 105. Startups in 13 Sentences ([link](http://www.paulgraham.com/13sentences.html)) - _February 2009_
 - Paul Buchheit: it's better to make a few people really happy than to make a lot of people semi-happy.